micobo-gmbh/micobo-Security-Token/README.md

 #
 ### Process Flows

-We can identify 7 main interactions:
+We can identify these main interactions:

 **User Interaction**
     1. transfer AOS token